Snow Safety Tips

 Remember to clear sidewalks adjacent to your property.
 The City of Kelowna's Snow Busters

-campaign aims to reward neighbours who take the time out to help elderly and/or disabled residents with snow removal.
+campaign aims to reward neighbours who take the time out to help residents with snow removal.

-Make sure that your car is prepared for the winter.
-Check:
+Make sure that your car is prepared for the winter by checking:

 - battery condition and terminals

 - windshield wipers and washer fluid levels